denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Rowberry, Simon.
 “Vladimir Nabokov’s Pale Fire: The Lost ‘Father of All Hypertext Demos’?”
 In *Proceedings of the 22Nd ACM Conference on Hypertext and Hypermedia*, 319–324.
 HT ’11.
 New York, NY, USA: ACM, 2011.

-Schenck, Hubert G. “Applied Paleontology.” *AAPG Bulletin* 24, no. 10 (1940):
-1752–78.

-Simonetti, Cristián.
-“Between the Vertical and the Horizontal: Time and Space in Archaeology.” *History of the Human Sciences* 26, no. 1 (February 1, 2013):
-90–110.

 Smith, Oberllin.
 “Some Possible Forms of the Phonograph.” *The Electrical World*, September 8, 1888, 116–17.